shivannis/xandr-docs-public/xandr-docs/articles/monetize/buying-audio-inventory.md

 1. Target your own managed or third-party inventory.

-    For more information, see [Third-Party Inventory Targeting](third-party-inventory-targeting.md)
+    For more information, see [Third-Party Inventory Targeting](third-party-inventory-targeting.md).
-    <a href="third-party-inventory-targeting.md" class="xref">Third-Party
-    Inventory Targeting</a>.

 1. Target users.